 One of the things you think when you are pregnant is how many weeks or months you are currently carrying your child.
-Traditionally, if your go to a check-up, the doctor would say that you are 5 or 6 weeks pregnant.
+Traditionally, if you go to a check-up, the doctor would say that you are 5 or 6 weeks pregnant.
 But how do you know how many months it is?
 If you are 23 weeks pregnant, how many months is the equivalent of that?
-Fortunately for you, I am going to share in this article the equivalence of 23 weeks to months.
+Fortunately for you, I will share the equivalence of 23 weeks to months in this article.

 Pregnancy is one of the most delicate states of motherhood.
-There are a lot of things you should remember for you and your baby.
-You should always check on what week or month you are in your pregnancy and sometimes it’s confusing to make conversions of the numbers.
-But how do you know and what are the things you have to do if you are on your 23rd week?
+There are many things you should remember for yourself and your baby.
+You should always check on what week or month you are in your pregnancy, and sometimes it’s confusing to make conversions of the numbers.
+But how do you know what you have to do if you are on your 23rd week?

 If You Are 23 Weeks Pregnant Then You Are….

-Normally, pregnancy is counted with weeks and not months.
-For first time moms, probably like you, you’d find this very confusing.
-Especially if you are 23 weeks pregnant, the number 23 is too much to think in weeks when you can just convert it to months.
+Usually, pregnancy is counted with weeks and not months.
+For first-time moms, probably like you, you’d find this very confusing.
+Especially if you are 23 weeks pregnant, the number 23 is too much to think of in weeks when you can convert it to months.

-If you would think of it, in 1 month there are 4 weeks.
-So if you are currently in your 23rd week, then you are in your 6th month of your pregnancy.
+If you think of it, in 1 month there are four weeks.
+So if you are currently in your 23rd week, you are in the 6th month of your pregnancy.
 Why?
 Let’s break that down.
-Take a look at the figure below to fully understand it.
+Please take a look at the figure below to understand it fully.
 Every trimester there is a corresponding month and week.

-So basically, when you are in your first trimester, the first 4 weeks is your 1st month of pregnancy.
-In your 5ht to 8th week, you 2 months pregnant.
+So basically, when you are in your first trimester, the first four weeks are your 1st month of pregnancy.
+In your 5ht to 8th week, you are two months pregnant.
 The 9-13 weeks of your pregnancy are equivalent to your 3rd month.

-So, if you are now on your 23rd week you are already 6 months pregnant!
+So, if you are now on your 23rd week, you are already six months pregnant!